Testing the problem of time with cold atoms

-Our experiment is depicted in Fig. \ref{Fig1}(a-d) and can be very easily described using the standard \emph{lab time}: a Bose-Einstein condensate of $^{87}$Rb oscillates back and forth along the $x$ direction in a conservative, radially symmetric, optical dipole trap.
+Our typical experiment is shown in Fig. \ref{Fig1} and can be very easily described using the standard \emph{lab time}: a Bose-Einstein condensate of {$\simeq2.4\times10^4$ $^{87}$Rb atoms} oscillates back and forth along the $x$ direction in a conservative, radially symmetric, optical dipole trap.
 The trap is made by crossing a beam at 1070 nm and one at 1550 nm, resulting in final trapping frequencies of $\simeq2\pi\times(25,70,70)$ Hz.
 In the plane $x=0$, a thin potential barrier with a width of $\simeq 8$ $\mu$m is generated using a digital micromirror device.
-The light producing the potential barrier is at 675 nm.
-On the timescale of interest of this experiment ($\simeq100$ ms), the system does not experience any measurable dissipation or particle loss.
-Because the system is very well isolated, and its Hamiltonian is time-independent, it is described by $(\hat{H}-E)\Psi=0$.
-For all intents and purposes, it can therefore be considered as a mini-universe described by an equivalent WDW equation.
-In analogy with the problem of time in WDW models, an issue then arises if one wants to describe the dynamics of this mini-universe without using parameters that are external to it, such as the lab time that we have used so far.
-Solving this issue for our mini-universe could help to gain useful insight that can be applied to actual WDW models.
+The light producing the potential barrier is at 675 nm. {Additional details are provided in \cite{SM}}.
+On the timescale of interest of this experiment ($\simeq100$ ms), the system does not experience any measurable dissipation or particle loss. \rizp{Because the system is well isolated during evolution, it is essentially a closed system with a time-independent Hamiltonian.} In analogy with the problem of time in WDW models, an issue then arises if one wants to describe the dynamics of this \rizp{isolated system} without using parameters that are external to it, such as the lab time that we have used so far. \rizp{Addressing this operationally in our controlled experiment can provide a quantitative benchmark for relational time constructions, and helps identify when an internal ordering parameter can replace the external one, thereby providing an operational analogue of the time-free descriptions sought in WDW models.}

-To address the problem, we follow the standard approach and partition our universe into a `dark sector', on the left of the barrier, and a 'bright sector', on the right of the barrier, as depicted in Fig. \ref{Fig1} (a-d).
-The total Hamiltonian can then be written as
+\rizp{In what follows we consider our system as a 'mini-universe’, in the minimal sense of an effectively closed many-body system.
+As described above, this universe is separated into a 'dark' (unobserved) sector, on one side of the barrier, and a 'bright' (observed) sector, on the other side.
+This separation resembles those between “clock” and “rest” variables \cite{PhysRevDwoo.27.2885}, or “heavy” and “light” degrees of freedom in Born–Oppenheimer-type treatments \cite{kiefer2005semiclassical}.} The total Hamiltonian can thus be written as